What are Mantras?

 It is important to realize that mantras are not religious tools in themselves.
 They are simply sound vibrations that resonate at a very deep level within us.

-Mantra can be seen as part of an esoteric language used in many contexts: yogic, religious, psychological, medical, etc. To understand this, think of how water and fire are sacred substances used in both religious/spiritual and secular environments in many, if not all, parts of our lives.
+Mantra can be seen as part of an esoteric language used in many contexts: yogic, religious, psychological, medical, etc. To understand this, think of how water and fire are sacred substances used in both religious/spiritual and secular environments in many if not all, parts of our lives.

 Mantras are not prayers but have been incorporated into Hindu religious worship and prayer.

 A mantra is not a string of words expressing what one has to say to a deity.
-It is a sound vibration that has profound neurological and psychological effects on the initiated.
+It is a sound vibration with profound neurological and psychological effects on the initiated.
 Mantras open us to higher realms of consciousness, and what we do when we get there is an individual choice.

 Mantras have psychological significance.
 They can help us influence and modify our feelings, calm an anxious mind, energize a depressed mind, or access various strengths and abilities.
 They help us understand the power of the mind.
 Mantras can influence the entire human personality and our destiny.